 Remember that as an adult you’re better able to control your emotions than your teenager.
 It’s an advantage you should put to good use.

 10. Avoid using “you are” and “you should” statements

 When confronting your teenager about unacceptable behaviour, avoid making statements such as: “You are such a selfish/lazy/uncooperative/rude person.”

 Also avoid making statements such as: “You should stop using your phone so much/work harder/pay attention in class/be more responsible.”

 Remember, you want to focus on the behaviour instead of casting judgment on your teenager.

 Use statements that focus specifically on the behaviour, such as: “When you ignore my requests/shout at me, I feel disrespected.”

-And disrespectful teenage behaviour is one of the most troubling issues for parents to deal with.
+The teenage years are challenging, both for teenagers and their parents.
+And disrespectful teenage behaviour is one of the most frustrating issues for parents to deal with.

 In particular, target the behaviour and not the person, and develop an understanding of the teenage brain and how it shapes your teenager’s behaviour.